-The DB Plan provides for participation by all regular full-time salaried employees who were employed by covered Company businesses on December 31, 2003.
+The DB Plan provides for participation by all regular full-time salaried employees (other than employees who are subject to a collective-bargaining agreement) who were employed by covered Company businesses on December 31, 2003.
 The annual benefits under the DB Plan upon normal retirement (age 65) are calculated under the following two formulas in which Final Average Pay refers to the average of the executive's highest three consecutive earnings (base salary and short-term incentives) in the last ten years:

-• For participants age 50 with 10 years of service at January 1, 2004 ("Grandfathered Participants"):
+· For participants age 50 with 10 years of service at January 1, 2004 ("Grandfathered Participants"):

-• For all other participants hired before January 1, 2004, the formula is as follows:
+For all other participants hired before January 1, 2004, the formula is as follows:

 Grandfathered Participants will have benefits earned after 2003 calculated under whichever of the above two formulas produces a higher benefit.
 Early retirement (age 55 and at least 10 years of service) benefits are calculated under the same formula as normal retirement benefits, but reduced by 0.6% (0.3% for Grandfathered Participants) for each month by which the executive's early retirement is after age 60, but before age 65, and 0.3% (0.5% for Grandfathered Participants) for each month by which the executive's early retirement precedes age 60.
-Lump sum payments cannot be elected under the Basic Plan.
+Lump sum payments can be elected under the DB plan within one year from separation of employment.

 Benefits under the DB Restoration Plan are calculated in the same manner as benefits under the DB Plan, but without regard to any limits on compensation or benefit accruals that may apply under the DB Plan as required by the tax-qualified plan rules.
+DB Restoration benefits are payable based on a life annuity distribution (although 50% of the benefits are payable to the participant's surviving spouse in the event of his or her death after commencing benefits), except that benefits are paid out as a lump sum if a participant as of the date of a change in control experiences a termination of employment within 2 years following the change in control.

-As described in the "Employee Benefits" section on page 39, Years of Service will be frozen effective February 28, 2017 and Final Average Pay, Social Security Covered Compensation, and Social Security Benefit will be frozen effective December 31, 2020.
+As described in the "Employee Benefits" section on page 38, Years of Service will be frozen under the DB Plan and the DB Restoration Plan effective February 28, 2017 and Final Average Pay, Social Security Covered Compensation, and Social Security Benefit will be frozen under the DB Plan and the DB Restoration Plan effective December 31, 2020.